byteplus-sdk/terraform-provider-byteplus/website/docs/r/cdn_domain.html.markdown

 ## Import
-CdnDomain can be imported using the id, e.g.
+CdnDomain can be imported using the domain, e.g.
 ```
-$ terraform import byteplus_cdn_domain.default resource_id
+$ terraform import byteplus_cdn_domain.default www.byteplus.com
 ```
+Please note that when you execute destroy, we will first take the domain name offline and then delete it.